hunteke/temoa/README.txt

-This branch, energysystem_process, is the current "main" branch of the Temoa Project.
+This branch named 'energysystem' is the current "main" branch of the Temoa Project.
 The four subdirectories are:

 1. temoa_model/
 This contains the Temoa model code.

 2. data_files/
-  The example data files that exemplar input to Temoa.
+The example input data (DAT) files for Temoa.
+Note that the file 'utopia-15.dat' represents a simple system called 'Utopia', which is packaged with the MARKAL model generator and has been used extensively for benchmarking exercises.

 3. stochastic/
-  Some (perhaps useful) scripts for generation of PySP event trees.
+Scripts for generation of PySP event trees.

 4. docs/
 The ReST documentation source of the Temoa project manual.

+***Running Temoa***

-To run Temoa, you can either:
+To run Temoa, you have a few options.

+Option 1 uses Pyomo's own scripts and provides basic solver output:

 $ pyomo  temoa_model/temoa_model.py  path/to/dat/file

-  or
+Option 2 invokes python directly, and gives the user access to additional capability, including more nicely formatted output:

-$ coopr_python  temoa_model/  path/to/dat/file
+$ python  temoa_model/  path/to/dat/file

-  or
+Option 3 below copies the relevant Temoa model files into an executable archive (this only needs to be done once):

-$ ./create_archive.sh
+$ python create_archive.py

+This makes the model more portable by placing all contents in a single file.
+Now it is possible to execute the model with the following simply command:

 $ ./temoa.py  path/to/dat/file

-The first uses Pyomo through Coopr's scripts, while the latter two options are maintained by the Temoa developers and presents a more easily read output.
-The latter is also how to gain access to some of the external features, like Graphviz.
 For general help use --help:

-$ coopr_python  temoa_model  --help
+$ python  temoa_model/  --help

-Or for specific examples:

-$ coopr_python  temoa_model  --graph_format svg  data_files/utopia.dat
-$ coopr_python  temoa_model  --graph_format pdf  data_files/utopia.dat

-And to place the gobs of solution information into a file:
+And to place the solution information into a file:

-$ coopr_python  temoa_model \
-  --graph_format svg \
-  data_files/utopia.dat > temoa_utopia.sol

-If you are running Coopr from Windows, you may have more luck with a direct python command:

-\> python  temoa_model  --graph_format svg  data_files\utopia.dat > temoa_utopia.sol
+$ python  temoa_model data_files/utopia.dat > temoa_utopia.sol